DamianB-BitFlipper/algo-diploma/README.md

 ##### Clear

 Any account can remove their participation from the DApp.
-This is done through sending a clearing transaction to the network.
-This implicity runs the `clear_program` of the DApp to perform any residual clean up and regardless if the clear program suceeds or not, the user will be removed from the DApp.
+This is done by sending a clearing transaction to the network.
+This implicitly runs the `clear_program` of the DApp to perform any residual clean up and regardless of whether the clear program succeeds or not, the user will be removed from the DApp.
 The Python SDK creates the clear transaction as follows:

 ```python
 txn = transaction.ApplicationClearStateTxn(sender, params, app_id)